 You’re probably thinking, “So what?
 Why the science lesson?
 How does this apply to me?”

-Infrared Radiation is quite useful to barcode scanning and vision applications.
+Infrared Radiation is quite useful.
+IR can assist your barcode scanning and vision applications

 1. Easier readability by illumination

 By using IR as an invisible light, we can project it on barcodes and other items to be “seen” by the imager and essentially illuminate it for the imager but go undetected by the human eye.
 This means that we can make it easy for the imager to see the barcode without having to flash bright red, blue, or white lights that can often be distracting or annoying to humans.

 Another advantage of IR is that it enables us to compensate for environments where the ambient lighting is uncertain.

 For example, if we were to develop a scanning solution that relied on the room to be bright with visible light from an adjacent window, when in actuality the system was installed in a room without a window, then we could have scanning performance issues.
 If rather we did not rely on the ambient light at all and instead used our own IR source to flood the object with IR then it wouldn’t matter if someone used it in the bright sunlight or in a dark closet.
 The scanning would still take place successfully.